-DANIEL E. LOE, age 41, has been Vice President-Enterprise Solutions for ArcBest since May 2014.
-Prior to his current position, Mr. Loe had served as Vice President-Yield Management for ABF Freight since 2010.
+DANIEL E. LOE, age 42, has been Chief Yield Officer since January 2017 and was Vice President-Enterprise Customer Solutions for the Company from May 2014 through December 2016.
+Prior to May 2014, Mr. Loe had served as Vice President-Yield Management for ABF Freight since 2010.
 In previous positions with ABF Freight, he had worked as Director of Marketing & Public Relations from 2004 to 2010, and Senior Pricing Analyst from 2000 to 2004.
 Mr. Loe joined the Company in 1997, working as an Associate Analyst, Analyst, and Lead Analyst in the Pricing Department prior to his promotion to Senior Pricing Analyst in 2000.
 He holds a Bachelor's degree in Industrial Engineering from the University of Arkansas.